"If peace only had the music and pageantry of war, there'd be no wars."

 in downtown San Francisco, centered at Howard and 2nd Streets.

 The How Weird Street Faire is our experiment in creating peace, and a fundraiser for the World Peace Through Technology Organization.
-It has brought together many different types of people, and has united them all in a common purpose - to celebrate peace.
+It has brought together many different types of people, and has united them all in a common purpose - to celebrate peace and creativity.
 It has created many lasting connections between individuals and communities.
-It has let people experience the reality of a place where cooperation is favored over competition, where diversity is celebrated, and where people can see that our differences are far fewer than our similarities.
+It has let people experience the reality of a place where cooperation is favored over competition, where diversity is appreciated and celebrated, and where people can see that our differences are far fewer than our similarities.
 The How Weird Street Faire has made learning the foundations of peace as simple as walking down the street, and dancing.

 Rethink, Reduce, Reuse, Compost, Recycle - in that order.

 The How Weird Street Faire showcases many diverse genres of music, including Live Electronica, Downtempo, Breaks, Electro, Trance, House, Techno, Dubstep, Drum & Bass, World Beat, and too many other sub-genres to name.
 The How Weird Street Faire uses music to bring different kinds of people together and create a common bond.
-Dancing knows no boundaries or political affiliation.
-Music, more than any other form of communication, is able to transcend differences between people.
+Dancing knows no boundaries or political affiliation, and music, more than any other form of communication, is able to transcend differences between people.
 It is through music and art that peace is always possible.

 For more information visit... www.HowWeird.org